 Nobody likes going to the doctor and most of us are guilty of ignoring symptoms from time to time.
+How many of us regularly think about our pulmonary function, A1C levels, hemoglobin, or heart rate?
 If you have a cough for a few days or a slight pain that goes away after a few hours, it’s probably nothing serious and you don’t need to see a doctor.
 But as you get older, you have to be a lot more careful about your health and there are some symptoms that could indicate a more serious health problem.
 You don’t want to take any chances and in most cases, it’s better to be safe than sorry and just go to see the doctor.
 These are the symptoms that you should never ignore.

 Unexplained Weight Loss or Gain